PeterBassett/Raytracer/README.md

 Lights
 * Point Light - Simple light at a point in space casting light in all directions.
 Obeys the inverse square law and can cause shadows.
 * Ambient Light - Has no position and contributes the same light to every point in space.
 Casts no shadows.
 * Spot Light - Like a point light but has a direction and width in addtion to position.
-It casts a cone of light in the along its direction.
+It casts a cone of light along its direction.
 The width determines the angle of the cone.
 Casts shadows.
 * Distant Light - Has no position but does have a direction.
 Useful for simulating the sun for example.
 Casts shadows.
 * More to come in future.